Long-time behavior of generalized gradient flows of solutions to Hamilton-Jacobi equations: Gradient flows of semiconcave functions

-\end{itemize} \end{proposition} \proof For point $(a)$ we refer the reader to \cite[Theorem~1]{ACNS2013}, where the conclusion is obtained for solutions of eikonal type equations on bounded domains.
-Since the argument needed to derive \eqref{eq:ggf} is of local nature and just uses the differential inclusion in \eqref{flow}, the same proof applies to the present case.
+\end{itemize} \end{proposition} \proof For points $(a)$ and $(b)$ we refer the reader to \cite[Theorem~1]{ACNS2013}, where the conclusion is obtained for solutions of eikonal type equations on bounded domains.
+Since the argument needed to derive \eqref{eq:ggf} and \eqref{eq:dggf} is of local nature and just uses the differential inclusion in \eqref{flow}, the same proof applies to the present case.